learnitall/archaware-controller/README.md

 As stated above, since tolerations on pods cannot be removed, issues may arise if a container's image within a pod is changed to one that uses a different architecture.
 It is recommended that if this needs to happen, a new pod should be created.

+Additionally, each time the controller contacts Docker Hub to review an image's manifest, that request is counted as a pull request.
+[Pull requests are rate-limited](https://www.docker.com/increase-rate-limits/), therefore the controller may contribute to hitting the pull rate limit depending on your activity.

 ## Contributing

 The directory `testimg` can be used to generate example manifests and manifest lists (aka indices) for testing the controller's ability to grab architectures for an image.
 It requires that you have the following: